As the online recipe niche shifts and evolves and becomes increasingly competitive, recipe publishers are always searching for that elusive SEO edge.

 This means that food bloggers who already use Tasty Recipes to output recipe schema are the ideal users of Tasty Roundups.

 It’s important however to understand the different types of schema at your disposal, and when to use a specific schema type—like ItemList schema—to your advantage before purchasing Tasty Roundups.
 This ensures that you’re making the most of your investment and that the plugin’s functionality aligns with the type of content you produce.

 For example, if do not publish recipe roundup posts and have no plans in the future to publish recipe roundups, Tasty Roundups is not a useful plugin for your food blog.

-But, if you’re a Tasty Recipes customer who publishes roundup posts regularly (or has plans to start publishing roundup posts) and have yet to use ItemList schema to your advantage in the mobile search results, Tasty Roundups or Create which is free are smart tools to start using.
+But, if you’re a Tasty Recipes customer who publishes roundup posts regularly (or has plans to start publishing roundup posts) and have yet to use ItemList schema to your advantage in the mobile search results, Tasty Roundups is a smart tool to start using.

-If you use WP Recipe Maker or Create to output recipe schema, we recommend you use the round-up blocks that are already available into each of these tools’ product offering to output ItemList schema.
+If you use WP Recipe Maker or Create to output recipe schema, we recommend you use the round-up blocks that are already available in each of these tool’s product offering to output ItemList schema.
 This reduces the plugin load on your site.